lupyuen/lupyuen.github.io/src/sensor.md

 _Why the "@as(c_int, 1)"?_

-As we've seen, Zig is pretty smart in __inferring the types__ of our variables and constants.
+As we've seen, Zig can __infer the types__ of our variables and constants.
+(So we don't need to specify the types ourselves)

 But __ioctl()__ is declared in C as...